Hardwood flooring - save big on flooring

 Should I choose solid or engineered hardwood?

+This comes down to a mix of your personal taste and needs.
+Solid hardwood tends to be more expensive, but it can also last for many decades and increase the value of your home.
 That being said, engineered hardwood floors are just as beautiful and are far more versatile than solid hardwood floors.
 Engineered hardwood can be installed on any level of your home and it better tolerates changes in moisture and temperature.
 If you’re in need of a more affordable solution, engineered hardwood floors also tend to be more budget-friendly.

 Can I use a wet mop on my hardwood?